Mikescher/BefunUtils/README.md

 BefunUtils
 ========

-This is my collection of tools and libraries for the esoteric programming language [Befunge](http://esolangs.org/wiki/Befunge).
+This is my collection of tools, libraries and transcompilers for the esoteric programming language [Befunge](http://esolangs.org/wiki/Befunge).

 It consists of the following core components: